- Despite its popularity, the autofill function in LastPass oftentimes fails to work as it should.

 - Click the LastPass icon, then go to Account Options > Extension Preferences > enable Automatically Fill Login Information > Save.

 2. Recreate the site entry

 Checking your Preferences made no difference?
-Then, you may try to delete the site entry (use the mouse from the vault and then, right click and delete).
+Then, you should try to delete the site entry (use the mouse from the vault and then, right-click and delete).